litprog/litprog/lit_v3/11_overview.md

  2. write source code files as output,
  3. write HTML and PDF files as documentation.

-While this is what LitProg does in essence, it doesn't show the key reason to use LitProg rather than other literate programming tools.
+While this *is* in essence what LitProg does, it doesn't show the key reason to use LitProg rather than other literate programming tools.
 LitProg is inspired by the interactive nature of Jupyter notebooks: You can mix documentation, code and critically also *execution*.
 This makes it possible to *demonstrate* to your readers, that your literate program works as advertised, by executing subprocesses and capturing their output.
-So a more complete picture of how LitProg works looks like this:
+So a more complete picture of how LitProg is this:

 ```bob
  +----------+                        +----------+